MicrosoftDocs/defender-docs/defender-endpoint/device-health-microsoft-defender-antivirus-health.md

 >
 > For Windows&nbsp;Server&nbsp;2012&nbsp;R2 and Windows&nbsp;Server&nbsp;2016 to appear in device health reports, these devices must be onboarded using the modern unified solution package.
 For more information, see [New functionality in the modern unified solution for Windows Server 2012 R2 and 2016](configure-server-endpoints.md#functionality-in-the-modern-unified-solution).

-In the Microsoft 365 Security dashboard navigation panel, select **Reports**, and then open **Device health and compliance**.
+In the Microsoft Defender portal, in the navigation pane, select **Reports**, and then open **Device health and compliance**.
 The [**Microsoft Defender Antivirus health** tab](#microsoft-defender-antivirus-health-tab) has eight cards that report on the following aspects of Microsoft Defender Antivirus:

 - [Antivirus mode card](#antivirus-mode-card)
 - [Antivirus engine version card](#antivirus-engine-version-card)